AriSweedler/bodymovin-HOC/README.md

 This way, when we create JSON files from After Effects & bodymovin, we can use this code to easily place it into our web app.
 When we have our animations stored as a HOC, we'll be able to manipulate them much more easily.

+My first experience with React.
+Also, I learned what an SVG was here.
+Pretty fun stuff!